sir-dunxalot/ember-tooltips/README.md

 Render tooltips and popovers on components and other HTML elements using HTMLBars.

 ---
 ❗ **I am looking for a co-maintainer to help improve the 2.x branch and assist in bringing 3.x out of beta.
-If you're interested, please email duncangrahamwalker@gmail.com** ❗
+If you're interested, see [#261](https://github.com/sir-dunxalot/ember-tooltips/issues/261)** ❗
 ---

 ## Installation